course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 - Does colder weather impact the price of B&B?
 Or the rent out rate?
 - Are less B&B's listed when there is worse weather?

+## 2. Methodology
+### Data
+/ describe the data /

+### Research Method
+/ explain the research method /

+### Analysis
+/ explain the analysis /

+## 3. Results and Interpretation
+/ add text /

+## 4. Repository Overview
+/ provide an overview of the directory structure and files (use the tree command) /

+## 5. Instructions to Run the Project
+/ add clear instructions /

+# Example of reproducible research workflow

+This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).

+The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
+In this example project, the following is done:
+1. Download and prepare data
+2. Run some analysis
+3. Present results in a final pdf generated using LaTeX

 ## Dependencies
 - R